Lee Min Ho To Enlist In Military Service On May 12, Wedding With Suzy Bae On Hold?

 Lee Min Ho will be stepping out of the limelight for the next two years as he enlists in mandatory military service on May 12.

-Earlier today, a representative from Lee Min Ho’s agency, MYM Entertainment, confirmed that The Legend Of The Blue Sea star is set to begin his military service in May.
+Earlier today, a representative from Lee Min Ho’s agency, MYM Entertainment, confirmed that the Legend Of The Blue Sea star is set to begin his military service in May.
 According to reports, the Military Manpower Administration finally notified the Hallyu star of his enlistment date.

 “Lee Min Ho will start his military service as a public service worker at Gangnam District Office in Seoul on May 12.
 He is planning on enlisting quietly.”